Microsoft EA Renewal

 • Hold the Line on Key Terms: Push for price protections in the contract (no surprise increases, discount carries through the entire term).
 Insist that any agreed flexibility or special conditions are written into the EA amendment.

 • Maintain Leverage Post-Signature: Even after signing, continue to hold Microsoft accountable.
-Regularly review usage so you can troubleshoot where possible, and be ready to push back on upsell attempts mid-term unless they come with financial incentives that align with your negotiated terms.
+Regularly review usage to troubleshoot where possible, and be prepared to push back on mid-term upsell attempts unless they are accompanied by financial incentives that align with your negotiated terms.

 FAQ